sastrand/graph_hw/README.md

 Directed, acyclic graphs are used in several ways to model how large software projects are developed and deployed.

 One such application of a DAG is a dependency graph.
 In a large project code may be broken up into distinct services that each run on their own CPU.
-Some can run indenpendently and many will require some combination of others to be already running.
+Some can run independently, and many will require some combination of others to be already running.
 This complexity is well modeled in a DAG with each service represented by a node and the graph as a whole representing the product.

 A topological sort of this DAG represents any valid start-up order of the product.